antonfirsov/docs/2015/04-build/aspnet-updates.md

 Microsoft and Google have been collaborating on a new approach to authentication, called the [Token Binding Protocol](https://github.com/TokenBinding/Internet-Drafts).
 The premise is that  authentication tokens (in your browser cache) can be stolen and used by criminals to access otherwise secure resources (e.g. your bank account) without the requirement of your password or any other priviliged knowledge.
 The new protocol aims to mitigate this problem.

 The Token Binding Protocol will be implemented in Windows 10, as a browser feature.
 ASP.NET apps will participate in the protocol, such that authentication tokens are validated to be legitimate.
 The client and the server implementations establish the end-to-end protection specified by the protocol.

-You can opt into this new feature by doing A, B and C.